Equine Assisted Therapy

 Compared to Somatic Therapy

 Somatic therapies focus on body awareness and nervous system regulation, often through guided internal observation and movement practices.
-Equine assisted therapy also supports nervous system regulation, but it does so within a dynamic relational environment.
+Equine-assisted therapy also supports nervous system regulation, but it does so within a dynamic relational environment.
 Horses are highly sensitive to subtle shifts in posture, tension, breath, and emotional state.
 This responsiveness can help clients recognise and adjust their physiological responses in the moment.
 The presence of the horse provides an external relational mirror rather than solely an internal focus.

 Who It May Benefit

-- Equine assisted therapy can support individuals experiencing:
+- Equine-assisted therapy can support individuals experiencing:

 - Anxiety or stress